srrvnn/gruve/README.md

 setup
 ----

-1. Install [Apache Tomcat](http://tomcat.apache.org/download-70.cgi), the server to run JSP files and Servlets.
+1. Setup Web Server.
+It is necessary to have Apache Tomcat installed on the computer to setup and run the GRUVE game.
+Please download and install the web server from the [official site](http://tomcat.apache.org/index.html).

+2. Setup permissions.
+Give write permissions to the current user at \webapps inside the Tomcat installation directory to allow the game to create log files when required.

+3. Setup installation location as environment variables and in Configuration.java.
+Set `%CATALINA_HOME%` to be the installation location of the directory.
+Set the installation location here:  `source\gruve\WEB-INF\classes\hw\macs\gruve\Configuration.java:15`.

+Ex.  `C:\Program Files\Apache Software Foundation\Tomcat 8.0\webapps\gruve`

-2. Place the folder titled 'gruve' inside source at the webapps folder of Apache Tomcat.
+4. Copy the folder ‘gruve’ inside source into the `\webapps` folder of tomcat installation.

-3. Give write permissions inside the ‘gruve’ folder.

-4. Enter the absolute location of the ‘gruve’ folder here:

-	`source/gruve/WEB-INF/classes/hw/macs/gruve/Configuration.java:13`

-5. Enter the absolute location of Apache Tomcat in all the .bat files at `source/gruve/WEB-INF/classes`.

-6. On Windows: Run all .bat files at `source/gruve/WEB-INF/classes`

-   On Unix: Run all commands inside all .bat files at `source/gruve/WEB-INF/classes`

-7. Start Apache Tomcat server.

-8. To play the game, open `source/gruve/game-index.html` on your localhost.
+5. Start the server, and go to `http://localhost:8080/gruve/`

 gameplay
 ----